KalvenDebig/kalven-pet-clinic/README.md

 * Spring Boot's autoconfiguration will tell Spring to perform a component scan of the package of the main class
     * This includes all sub packages of the main class package
 * When using Spring Boot, if class is outside the main class package tree, you must declare the component scan

+## Spring Bean Scopes

+* Singleton - (default) Only one instance of the bean is created in the IoC container.
+* Prototype - A new instance is created each time the bean is requested
+* Request - A single instance per http request.
+Only valid in the context of a web-aware Spring ApplicationContext
+* Session - A single instance per http session.
+Only valid if the context of a web-aware Spring ApplicationContext
+* Global-Session - A single instance per global session.
+Typically Only used in a Portlet context.
+Only valid in the context of a web-aware Spring ApplicationContext
+* Application - bean is scoped to the lifecycle of a ServletContext.
+Only valid in the context of a web aware.
+* Websocket - Scopes a single bean definition to the lifecycle of a WebSocket.
+Only valid in the context of a web-aware Spring ApplicationContext
+* Custom Scope - Spring Scopes are extensible, and you can define your own scope by implementing Spring's `Scope` interface.
+* See Spring's Java docs for details
+* You cannot override the built in Singleton and Prototype Scopes

+## Declaring Bean Scope

+* No declaration needed for singleton scope.
+* In Java configuration use @Scope annotation
+* In XML configuration scope is an XML attribute of the `bean` tag
+* 99% of the time singleton scope is fine!